 It is estimated that the under 5 mortality due to HIV in South Africa has dropped from 46% in 2008 to 8% in 2015.
 Many of these deaths could be prevented with the correct management.
 However, without antiretroviral treatment most people with HIV infection will eventually die of AIDS.
 With antiretroviral treatment HIV infection is ‘a life sentence, not a death sentence’.

 Yes.
 Because they are still young and have immature immune systems.
 As a result, the progress of HIV infection to illness and death is faster in children than in adults.

 Hopefully the rapid increase in new cases will slow down.
-Since 1990 the rate of HIV infection in women attending state antenatal care clinics in South Africa has steadily climbed from less than 2% to reach about 30% in 2009.
+Between 1990 and 2003 the rate of HIV infection in women attending state antenatal care clinics in South Africa has steadily climbed from less than 2% to reach about 30%.
+Since then this rate has persisted at approximately 30%.
 South Africa has one of the fastest-growing HIV epidemics in the world, with one to two thousand people infected every day.

 South Africa has one of the fastest-growing HIV epidemics in the world.